jrm1776/CyberSecurity/README.md

 Install Docker python module
 Increase virtual memory
 Download and launch a docker
-The following screenshot displays the result of running docker ps after successfully configuring the ELK instance.

-image

 Target Machines & Beats This ELK server is configured to monitor the following machines: List the IP addresses of the machines you are monitoring.